Sarmad Khoosat: Family

-He is the son of veteran TV and film actor, producer and comedian Irfan Khoosat, while his sister Kanwal Khoosat is also a director, screenwriter and actress.
+He is the son of veteran TV and film actor, producer and comedian Irfan Khoosat and Zahida Butt a PTV newscaster, while his sister Kanwal Khoosat is also a director, screenwriter and actress.

-Early life and career
+Early life

-Academically, he graduated from Government College University (Lahore) and earned a master's degree in Psychology and a gold medal.
-He also was a member of the Debating Society of GCU.
+Academically, he graduated from Government College University (Lahore) and earned a master's degree in psychology and a gold medal.
+He also was a member of the Debating Kutta Society of GCU.

+Career

-He rose to prominence during the late 1990s, when he created the sitcom Shashlik which ran for over three years on PTV.
-Sarmad directed the series of Tele-films for Geo Tv "TAMASHA GHAR" in 2003 with the screenwriter Saji Gul which was based on themes dealing with subconscious desires and fears (inspired by Freudian school of psychology).
+He rose to prominence in 2001, when he wrote, directed and acted in the sitcom Shashlik, which ran for over three years on PTV.

+Sarmad then directed a series of tele-films for Geo TV, Tamasha Ghar, in 2003, the screenwriter Saji Gul basing the work on themes dealing with subconscious desires and fears (inspired by the Freudian school of psychology).